Digital Painting for Concept Artists & Illustrators

 ‘Animal Farm’ Color Comp Demo

-In this recording I demonstrate some of the techniques and thought processes I use to control color in my digital paintings.
+In the video, I demonstrate some of the techniques and thought processes I use to control color in my digital paintings.

 This lesson is unique in that it focuses on WHY I made certain creative decisions rather than HOW I achieve the various painting effects.